-Tells Photoshop to minimize the clipping and makes sure the colors do not change.
+Tells Photoshop to minimize the clipping and makes sure the colours do not change.
 You can leave this unchecked for most scenarios.

 The options are exactly the same as the Dodge Tool.

-The Sponge Tool allows you to desaturate or saturate the colors.
+The Sponge Tool allows you to desaturate or saturate the colours.
 Options bar for Sponge tool is a little bit different, so let’s go over each of the options.

 Mode specifies whether the Sponge tool saturates (adds more color intensity) or desaturates (decreases color intensity) in the area you drag over.